 Clifton Rubber’s vast experience of transfer moulding products means that when it comes to manufacturing a product for our customers we can guarantee a high quality.
 Typically we can transfer mould rubber to metal or rubber to fabric bonded items such as engine mounts, tipper blocks, pump diaphragms etc.

-Moulded products can be manufactured from any commercially available rubber and in a wide spectrum of colours and hardnesses to suit most technical requirements.
-Common materials we process include Natural Rubber (NR), Neoprene, Nitrile (NBR), EPDM, Silicone, Viton, SBR and Hypalon.
+Moulded products can be made using any commercially available rubber and in a wide spectrum of colours and hardnesses.
+Common materials we process include:

 We have the technical expertise to adhere rubber to other materials including bonding rubber to metals, plastics and ceramics either during the vulcanisation process (hot bond) or after the moulding process is complete (cold bond).

-Use the below material table for more in depth information on the various materials we have available and to assist you in specifying the correct material for your product’s use.
+Contact us for more in depth information on the materials we have available and to specify the correct material for your product.